ExpressionEngine/ExpressionEngine-User-Guide/source/development/extension_hooks/api/template_structure/index.rst

 	    )
 	);

-**Note:** It is good practice to clean up the templates table and remove your custom template type from templates using it upon extension uninstallation.
+.. note:: It is good practice to clean up the templates table and remove
+	your custom template type from templates using it upon extension uninstallation.

 :returns:
     Array